GluuFederation/docs-oxd-prod/docs/sources/tutorial/index.md

 }
 ```

-Take a note of `oxd_id`, `client_secret` and  `client_secret`, we will use them in subsequent queries and configuration.
+Take a note of `oxd_id`, `client_secret` and  `client_secret`; you will use them in subsequent queries and configuration.
 Be aware that these are uniquely generated identifiers and will not match what is shown above.

 CGI Script
 ----------